 CEOs, chief operations officers, chief nursing officers, chief legal officers, nurses and medical staff, quality managers, nurse educators, risk managers, compliance officers, chief of health information, pharmacists, social workers, discharge planners, patient safety officers, outpatient director, director of rehab, infection control, directors of radiology.

-Sue Dill Calloway, RN, J.D., president, Patient Safety and Healthcare Education and Consulting
+Laura Dixon, J.D., RN, president, Healthcare Risk Education and Consulting